btk/turconj/README.md

-# TVC - Turkish Verb Conjunction Tool
+# turconj - Turkish Verb Conjunction Tool

 A tool to conjunct Turkish verbs with given tence and possessive in nodejs.